 - Supporting participatory planning and development of new and innovative landscape restoration initiatives (see our Planning Projects).

-- Providing inspiration and creating the conditions for scaling-up restoration in Europe through capacity building at the national and local level, sharing best practice and lessons learnt from its funded projects, and using robust evidence to demonstrate to key decision-makers the environmental, social and economic benefits to be won from ecosystem recovery (see our Enabling Projects).
+- Providing inspiration and creating the conditions for scaling-up restoration in Europe through capacity building at the national and local level, sharing best practice and lessons learnt from its funded projects, and using robust evidence to demonstrate to key decision-makers the environmental, social and economic benefits to be won from ecosystem recovery (see our Advancing and Applying Knowledge Projects).